Coriander / Cilantro – What would Asian cuisine be without it?

 All parts of the plant are edible, but the fresh leaves and the dried seeds are the parts most traditionally used in cooking.
 Coriander is common in South Asian, Southeast Asian, Indian, Middle Eastern, Caucasian, Central Asian, Mediterranean, Tex-Mex, Latin American, Brazilian, Portuguese, Chinese and African cuisines.

 The fresh leaves are an ingredient in many Indian foods (such as chutneys and salads); in Chinese and in Thai dishes.
-There are thousands of dishes where coriander leaves are served as topping, ingredient or just as a side dish.
+There are thousands of dishes where the leaves are served as topping, ingredient or just as a side dish.

 You don´t like coriander?